What is Partner Relationship Management

 - Increase partner engagement and loyalty.

-- Improve pipeline sales and revenue.
+- Improve pipeline sales and revenue. (by 32.3% within the first year).

 - Boost partner efficiency.